How To Get Exposure For Your Art - The Complete Guide To Get Your Art Noticed

 What you need is an engaged audience.

-Getting your art noticed not only validates what you are doing but also increases your sales and revenue.
-The increased income gives you the freedom to pursue your creative dreams.
+Getting your art noticed not only validates your creativity but boosts sales and gives you the freedom to pursue your artistic dreams.
+It helps you:

 I used to struggle making an income from my art.